meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### Specification for $K_x$

 We represented $K_x$ as the product of $K_a$, the affinity between IgG species on the ligand and the FcγR species expressed, and a crosslinking coefficient, $K_x^*$ We allowed $K_x^*$ to vary between $10^{-25}$ and $10^3$, in order to provide no constraint on possible values.
 While $K_x$ was previously assumed to be constant [@Stone:2001fm], we noted that a constant value of $K_x$ must break down under certain regimes.
 Specifically, a constant value for $K_x$ is consistent with a high local concentration of ligand, leading to receptor-ligand binding determined more so by receptor accessibility via cell surface diffusion and other factors.
 However, at some limit of low affinity FcγR-IgG binding, $K_x$ must ultimately be reduced, and $K_x$ for interactions with zero affinity must equal zero.
 Further, detailed balance is only satisfied for cases with multiple receptors of differing affinity present when proportional to affinity.
-Therefore, we specified an effective $K_x$, equal to:
+Therefore, we specified an effective $K_x$, equal to

-$$ K_x = K_x^* K_a $$ {#eq:kx}
+$$ K_x = K_x^* K_a. $$ {#eq:kx}

 As a consequence of this construction, $K_x$ becomes zero in the absence of binding and satisfies detailed balance.